Read Our Blogs

 Randy Smith

-But in the midst of grief, a new tradition is being born, and on May 3-5, 2024, Hungry Mother State Park will launch a birding festival specifically aimed at honoring Randy Smith.
-The “Life’s Extras Birding Celebration” will feature lectures, demonstrations, presentations by bird rehabbers and educators, a sketching class – and of course, bird walks at the park and the Saltville Wellfields.
+But in the midst of grief, a new tradition was born in 2024, when Hungry Mother State Park launched a birding festival specifically aimed at honoring Randy Smith.
+The “Life’s Extras Birding Celebration”—set for the first weekend in May annually— features lectures, demonstrations, presentations by bird rehabbers and educators, a sketching class – and of course, bird walks at the park and the Saltville Wellfields.

 Where does the name come from?